talbotcpp/sequence/README.md

 dynamically allocated.
 Erasing the sequence does not deallocate the capacity.
 Reserving a capacity less than or equal to the fixed capacity size has no effect.
 Reserving a capacity greater than the fixed capacity size causes the capacity to be dynamically (re)allocated.

-Calling `shrink_to_fit` when the capacity is buffered has no effect.
-Calling it when the capacity is dynamically allocated and the size is greater than the fixed capacity size has the expected effect (as with `std::vector`).
-Calling it when the capacity is dynamically allocated and the size is less than or equal to the fixed capacity size causes the elements to be rebuffered and the dynamic capacity to be deallocated.

 ## location
 ```C++